-Distant work, based on voluntary agreement, offers the needed flexibility to many employees as commuting time to work can be used to other activities on distant work days.
-Distant work also contributes to achieving a better work-life balance.
+Remote work, based on voluntary agreement, offers the needed flexibility to many employees as commuting time to work can be used to other activities on remote work days.
+Remote work also contributes to achieving a better work-life balance.
 If you often work remotely, make sure you have a written agreement on it, in order to have a clear understanding as to what has been agreed and under what terms.

-In a distant work contract, you should agree on tasks performed remotely, the amount of distant work, reporting of its progress, working devices of the remote employee, software and internet connections, the duration of distant work and the terms under which the distant work arrangement may be revoked if it does not work.
-Health and safety at work shall be taken into consideration as well, notably as regards the amount of work performed remotely and the duration of distant working days.
+In a remote work contract, you should agree on tasks performed remotely, the amount of remote work, reporting of its progress, working devices of the remote employee, software and internet connections, the duration of remote work and the terms under which the remote work arrangement may be revoked if it does not work.
+Health and safety at work shall be taken into consideration as well, notably as regards the amount of work performed remotely and the duration of remote working days.
 Also insurance coverage and data protection are things to be taken into consideration.

 Labour law and collective agreements apply normally

-Recommendations for content of a distant work contract
+Recommendations for content of a remote work contract

-Labour market confederations recommend the following content to be taken into consideration when agreeing on distant work:
+Labour market confederations recommend the following content to be taken into consideration when agreeing on remote work:

 - Who is responsible for acquiring, installing and servicing working devices?